A Great Investment with a Guarantee

 Termite and Woodworm Proof

 A survey by CSIRO suggests that one in three dwellings have termites within the property boundary and many of those homes are at risk, particularly those with termite food available such as untreated wood and wood products.
-Ceramic and Porcelain tiles are immune to these highly destructive pests which the Australian Institute of Architects suggests attacked 130,000 Australian homes in a year, with estimates of $1.5 billion in damage.
+A benefit of tiles is that they are immune to these highly destructive pests which the Australian Institute of Architects suggests attacked 130,000 Australian homes in a year, with estimates of $1.5 billion in damage.

 With life so hectic, homeowners love nothing more than life hacks to reduce cleaning and maintenance of their home.
 A recent survey for charity RUOK found almost 20 per cent of Australians say they were unable to spend as much time with their loved ones as they would like to, because of housework.
 Tiled floors are an easy and low-maintenance flooring option, according to Australia’s rapid renovation guru Naomi Findlay.
 “Basic cleaning requires a sweep or vacuum on a daily basis with a mop weekly,” she said.
 “And while other flooring options need more professional help the older they get, all tiles need is a grout clean and sealing on an annual basis.
 Not only do tiles save years of back breaking work, but they are also a more cost-effective option as they don’t require professional cleaning.”